Piedras Negras (Maya site): Location

+Piedras Negras is located in the Southern Lowlands of Guatemala, very close to the border with Mexico.

 Geography

 Piedras Negras is located along the eastern banks of the Usumacinta River.
 The settlement is oriented around plazas, without a grid system.
 The polity is built into a series of hills, offering a natural defensive structure, and is currently heavily forested.

 Etymology

-The name Piedras Negras means "black stones" in Spanish.
-Its name in the language of the Classic Maya has been read in Maya inscriptions as Yo'k'ib' ([ˈjoʔkʼib]), meaning "great gateway" or "entrance", considered a possible reference to a large and now dry sinkhole nearby.
-It may also be a reference to its location as a prominent intermediary along the trade routes leading to the Tabasco floodplain.
-Some authors think that the name is Paw Stone, but is more likely to be the name of the founder as hieroglyphs on Throne 1 and altar 4 show.
+The name Piedras Negras means "black stones" in Spanish; in the language of the Classic Maya, the name has been read (in Maya inscriptions) as Yo'k'ib' ([ˈjoʔkʼib]), meaning "great gateway", or "entrance", considered a possible reference to a large (and now dry) sinkhole nearby.
+It may also have been a reference to its location as a prominent intermediary along the trade routes leading to the Tabasco floodplain.
+Some authors think that the name is "Paw Stone", but is more likely to be the name of the founder, as hieroglyphs on Throne 1 and Altar 4 show.

 History of Piedras Negras

 Piedras Negras had been populated since the 7th century BC.
-Its population seems to have peaked twice.
-The first population peak happened in the Late Preclassic period, around 200 BC, and was followed by a decline.
-The second population peak of Piedras Negras happened in the Late Classic period, around the second half of the 8th century, during which the maximum population of the principal settlement is estimated to have been around 2,600.
-At the same time, Piedras Negras was also the largest polity in this region with a total population estimated to be around 50,000.
+Its population seems to have peaked twice; the first peak occurred in the Late Preclassic period, around 200 BC, and was followed by a subsequent decline.
+The second peak happened in the Late Classic period, around the second half of the 8th century, during which the maximum population of the principal settlement is estimated to have been around 2,600 people.
+At the same time, Piedras Negras was also the largest polity in the region, with a total population estimate of around 50,000.

-Piedras Negras was an independent city-state for most of the Early and Late Classic periods, although it was sometimes in alliance with other states of the region and may have paid tribute to others at times.
-It had an alliance with Yaxchilan, in what is now Chiapas, Mexico, some 40 km up the Usumacinta River.
+Piedras Negras was an independent city-state for most of the Early and Late Classic periods, although it may have been allied with other adjacent states and may have paid-tribute to others, at times.
+It had an alliance with Yaxchilan, in what is now Chiapas state, Mexico, some 40 km up the Usumacinta River.
 Ceramics show the site was occupied from the mid-7th century BC to 850 AD.
 Its most impressive period of sculpture and architecture dated from about 608 through 810, although there is some evidence that Piedras Negras was already a city of some importance since 400 AD.

 Panel 12 of Piedras Negras shows three neighboring rulers as captives of Ruler C. One of the captives might be the ninth king of Yaxchilan, Joy B'alam (also known as Knot-Eye Jaguar I), who continued to reign after the panel was made.
-As subservient rulers were often depicted as bound captives even while continuing to rule their own kingdoms, the panel suggests that Piedras Negras may have established its authority over the middle Usumacinta drainage in about 9.4.0.0.0 (514 AD).
+As subservient rulers were often depicted as bound captives, even while continuing to rule their own kingdoms, the panel suggests that Piedras Negras may have established its authority over the middle Usumacinta drainage in about 9.4.0.0.0 (514 AD).